Student Reflections

 Outcomes : long term academic and intellectual development

-Through sustained engagement with language, literature and culture, and their own hard work and dedication, students have achieved a range of strong outcomes in public examinations and university admissions.
+Through their own hard work and dedication, and sustained engagement with language, literature and culture, students have achieved a range of strong outcomes in public examinations and university admissions.
 These include places on highly competitive courses including Oxford, Cambridge and other Russell Group universities, pursuing doctoral research in languages, linguistics, or related fields, full marks in individual examination components, and significant improvement in A Level, (I)GCSE and IB performance.

 It is hoped that these reflections speak not only to thorough preparation for examinations, but also to the development of confidence, serious study habits, intellectual curiosity, and readiness for real-world language usage.